Lung Cancer Screening

 Can anyone help me stop smoking?

 Once you have started, we know it can be very difficult to “kick the habit”.
 We have a dedicated team of smoking cessation experts available for consultation upon your request.
-For additional information on techniques and methods to help you stop smoking, contact:
+For additional information on techniques and methods to help you stop smoking or for any questions regarding lung cancer screening, contact:

 Quit Now Virginia: 1-800-784-8669